On the first Hochschild cohomology group of a cluster-tilted algebra: The tame cluster-tilted algebras

 where the triangles are cluster-tilted algebras of type $\mathbb{A}$, bound by the relations of $C_2$ and the additional relations $\lambda\alpha=0$, $\delta\lambda=0$, $\gamma\mu=0$, $\mu\epsilon=0$.

 Again, the algebra $B$ can be written as $B=\tilde C_2'$, where $C_2'$ is given by the quiver

 where the triangles are branches, bound by $\lambda\alpha=0, \mu\epsilon=0$ and the branch relations.
-This is easily seen to be a representation-finite tilted algebra of type $\tilde{\mathbb{A}}$ (see, for instance, \cite{AS}), thus $C_2'$ is constrained, another contradiction.
+This is easily seen to be a representation-finite tilted algebra of type $\tilde{\mathbb{A}}$ (see, for instance, \cite{AS}), thus $C_2'$ is constricted, another contradiction.

 (1c) If at least two of the branches, say at 4 and 5, are empty, then we are left with the quiver (i) of the statement.

 (2) Assume $C$ is given by the quiver where the triangles are branches, possibly empty, bound by $\alpha \delta_1 \cdots \delta_p=\alpha \gamma$, $\beta \gamma = 0$, $\lambda_i \delta_{i+1}=0$ for all $1 \leq i < p$, and the branch relations.